RowDaBoat/INim/README.md

 ## Features

+### Already implemented
+- Tested on Linux, MacOS, BSD and Windows
+- It is available to be used as a CLI tool or as a library to integrate into other applications.
+- Run it with a single call to `reploid()`, or build your own `REPL` using the nuts and bolts provided by the library.
 - Automatic indentation (`if`, `for`, `proc`, `var`, ...)
 - Command history support
 - Uses `nim` compiler in PATH, or a custom path.
 - Can be configured through command line arguments or a configuration file.
 - Setup one or more pre-imported preludes.
 - Prints out value and type of expressions.
-- Runs in the current directory, `import` modules relative to the current directory.
+- Runs in the current directory, `import` global modules, or modules relative to the current directory.
 - Colorized output
 - Nim compiler options can be specified with the `--flags` option (ie: `reploid --flags=DEBUG,ssl`)

-### Planned features
+### Planned
-- Run on Linux, MacOS and Windows
 - Edit lines using `$EDITOR` (Ctrl-X)

+## Documentation

-## Confiugrations and arguments
+### Confiugrations and arguments
 - **nim**: path to the nim compiler, default is just `nim`
 - **welcome**: enable/disable the welcome message, enabled by default
 - **flags**: comma separated list of flags to pass to the nim compiler